Seku Amadu: Jihad

 Amadu's views brought him into conflict with his local, pagan Fulani chief, who called for help from his suzerain, the Bambara king of Segu.
 The result was a general uprising under Amadou that established the Massina Empire, a theocratic Muslim Fulani state throughout the Inner Niger Delta region and extending to both the ancient Muslim centers of Djenné and Timbuktu.
 Amadu's jihad was probably continuous from 1810 through 1818.
 However, some sources suggest two events, one in 1810 and another in 1818.
 One estimate suggests a total of 10,000 deaths resulting from this jihad.

-Seku Amadu accused the local Fulbe rules of idolatry, and at first the jihad was directed at them.
+Seku Amadu accused the local Fulbe rulers of idolatry, and at first the jihad was directed at them.
 The scope was soon extended to include the Bambara and other pagan groups in the region.

 Seku Amadu was supported by Tukolors and other Fulbe people in Massina, escaped slaves and others looking for freedom from their Bambara masters.

 Among the Fulbe, Seku Amadu was supported by literate Muslims, formerly nomadic, who were influenced by the Sufi revival and were enthusiastic about Islamic reform.

 In his jihad he first defeated the Segu army, then captured Djenné, whose scholars welcomed him.

 He was invited to take control of Massina after a Fulbe revolt in that town.

 By 1818 he had won control of both Djenné and Massina.

 In Djenné, and later in Timbuktu, the temporal leader was overthrown and replaced by scholars, while the Fulba Dikko clan became the regional power.

 Seku Amadu founded a capital for his new Massina Empire called Hamdullahi ("Praise God!"), northeast of Djenné, just south of the present day city of Mopti.
 The capital was established in 1819.

 He set himself up as an independent ruler.